Persistent Software Combining: Blocking Recoverable Queue

 Note that a \Dequeue\ operation only updates the head of the simulated queue and does not modify the nodes of $L$.
 Therefore, the effects of a dequeue combiner on the simulated state of the queue are correctly persisted by \PBqueue.
 However, there is the following subtlety that needs to be addressed, regarding the nodes of $L$ that can be removed by the dequeue combiners.
 An enqueue combiner simulates the active \Enqueue\ requests by directly modifying the nodes of $L$ and persists these modifications later.
 Thus, if no care is taken, a dequeue combiner $p_d$ may remove from $L$ nodes that have been appended by an active enqueue combiner $p_e$.
 Then, the dequeue combiner may complete (and thus the corresponding served \Dequeue\ operations may respond) before the enqueue combiner persists its modifications.
 This jeopardizes detectability.
 Specifically, assume that $p_d$ has removed a node containing data $d$ while simulating a \Dequeue\ request $D$, which has been appended in the list by $p_e$ while simulating an \Enqueue($d$)\ request $E$.
 The process that announced $D$ responds with $d$ before $p_e$ persists its modifications while simulating $E$.
 If a crash occurs, during recovery, the simulated state of the queue will not contain the response of $E$ and thus $E$ is considered not applied, after the crash.
 So, after the crash, it is like $E$ has never enqueued $d$, since otherwise, it should be able to find its response.
 However, $D$ has already responded with $d$ before the crash.
 Durable linearizability still holds but detectability is violated.

 To address this, \PBqueue\ disallows dequeue combiners to remove any node of $L$ that has not yet been persisted.
-It achieves this by using a shared volatile variable $oldTail$, which is initially $\bot$.
-Before it starts simulating \Enqueue\ requests, an enqueue combiner sets $oldTail$ to point to the last node of $L$ (line~\ref{alg:pbqueue-full-enq:combiner:oldTail_set}), and just before releasing the lock, it resets $oldTail$ to $\bot$ (line~\ref{alg:pbqueue-full-enq:combiner:oldTail_reset}).
-If it holds that $oldTail \neq \bot$, an active enqueuer is appending nodes to $L$ after the node pointed by $oldTail$.
-In that case, the dequeue combiner removes nodes from $L$ only as long as $oldTail$ is not reached (lines~\ref{alg:pbqueue-full-enq:combiner:oldTail_not_reached}-\ref{alg:pbqueue-full-deq:apply}).
+It achieves this by using a shared volatile variable $oldTail$, which initially points to $DUMMY$.
+Just before releasing the lock, an enqueue combiner sets $oldTail$ to point to the last node of $L$ (line~\ref{alg:pbqueue-full-enq:combiner:oldTail_set}).
+Then, the dequeue combiner removes nodes from $L$ as long as $oldTail$ is not reached (lines~\ref{alg:pbqueue-full-enq:combiner:oldTail_not_reached}-\ref{alg:pbqueue-full-deq:apply}).
 When $oldTail$ is reached, the dequeue combiner reports that the queue is empty for the corresponding \Dequeue\ requests (line \ref{alg:pbqueue-full-enq:combiner:oldTail_reached}).